-Under the Veterans Benefits Administration (VBA) Medical Disability Examinations (MDE) program, Federal Guardian assists the U.S. Department of Veterans Affairs in providing quality compensation and pension examinations to Veterans seeking benefits for service-connected health issues.
+Under the Veterans Benefits Administration (VBA) Medical Disability Examinations (MDE) Program, Federal Guardian assists the U.S. Department of Veterans Affairs in providing quality compensation and pension examinations to Veterans seeking benefits for service-connected health issues.
 Clinical findings from our network providers are delivered to the Government to enable prompt disability award determinations.

-Our Process
+Examination Process

 For USMEPCOM, independent consultations are only requested by the government if a Military Applicant’s initial entrance examination warrants further testing.